CheckPointSW/CloudGuardIaaS/terraform/azure/nva-into-new-vwan/README.md

     smart1-cloud-token-e            = ""
     existing-public-ip              = ""
     new-public-ip                   = "yes"

+## Known limitations
+1. 'terraform destroy' doesn't work if routing-intent is configured.
+To destroy the deployment, the routing-intent should be deleted manually first.

 ## Revision History
 In order to check the template version refer to the [sk116585](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk116585)